SharePoint/sp-dev-docs/docs/general-development/managed-navigation-in-sharepoint.md

-Learn about the taxonomy-driven managed navigation feature in SharePoint 2013.
+Learn about the taxonomy-driven managed navigation feature in SharePoint.
 ## Introducing managed navigation
 <a name="SP15_ManagedNav_Introducing"> </a>

 A well-designed navigation tells your site's users a lot about the business, products, and services that the website offers.
 By updating the taxonomy behind the navigation, businesses can drive and keep up with change without having to recreate their site navigation in the process.
-In SharePoint 2013, the managed navigation feature enables you to design site navigation that is driven by managed metadata and create SEO-friendly URLs that are derived from the managed navigation structure.
+In SharePoint, the managed navigation feature enables you to design site navigation that is driven by managed metadata and create SEO-friendly URLs that are derived from the managed navigation structure.
 Managed navigation provides an alternative to the traditional SharePoint navigation feature—structured navigation—that is based on the structure of SharePoint.
 Because managed navigation is driven by taxonomy, you can use it to design site navigation around important business concepts without changing the structure of your sites or site components.